pamella-miranda/science_resources/README.md

 # Science Resources

-Here you can find resources related to science, such as Physics and Biology, see list below.
+Here you can find science-related resources, such as Physics and Biology, see list below.

 Please note that the resources are in English; however, it will be indicated if they are in another language.